Skip to main content

 The beginnings

-Other famous figures buried at the old Jewish cemetery include David Hirschel Fraenkel, Mendelsohn’s famous rabbi and teacher, Veitel Heine Ephraim, the court Jew of Frederick the Great who built the magnificent Ephraim Palace, Marcus Herz, the director of the Jewish hospital, and Jacob Herz Beer, the father of the composer and director Giacomo Meyerbeer.
+Other famous personalities buried in the Old Jewish Cemetery include the famous rabbi and teacher of Moses Mendelsohn, David Hirschel Fraenkel, Veitel Heine Ephraim, court factor of Frederick the Great and builder of the magnificent Ephraim Palace, Marcus Herz and Jacob Herz Beer, the father of the composer and conductor Giacomo Meyerbeer.

 After the closure

-When the Jewish old people’s home was built and opened in 1844, the entrance of the former cemetery was moved to Hamburger Straße.
-Because Jewish religious law forbids the disturbance of the dead, the old cemetery was not built on, and it became a park used by the 120 residents of the old people’s home.
-It was an also a place where pupils of the nearby Jewish boys’ school could learn about natural history.
+When the Jewish old people's home was built and opened in 1844, the entrance to the former cemetery was moved from Oranienburger Straße to Hamburger Straße.
+The old cemetery is preserved due to its perpetual right of rest and is used as a park for the approximately 120 residents of the retirement home.
+The cemetery grounds are also used by the nearby Jewish boys' school for nature lessons.

-You can combine your visit to the former cemetery with other sites of Jewish history in Berlin.
-Not far from the cemetery are the Anne Frank Zentrum and the Museum Blindenwerkstatt Otto Weidt, where every Sunday there are free guided tours of the original rooms where the broom maker Weidt hid his blind and deaf Jewish employees from the Nazis.
+Your visit to the former cemetery can be wonderfully combined with other institutions of Jewish history in Berlin.
+Not far from the cemetery is the Anne Frank Centre and the Museum of Otto Weidt's Workshop for the Blind.
+Every second Sunday of the month, there are free public tours through the rooms, which have been preserved in their original state.

 Opening hours (additional information)